NathanFallet/NathanFallet-Web/README.md

 ## Repository content

-Here is my website, divided in three folders:
+Here is my website, divided in two folders:
 - www/ => The website with HTML/CSS/JS
 - apps/ => Some APIs with PHP/MySQL
-- old/ => Redirections of URLs of my previous domain to the new one

 [Check out the website online!](https://www.nathanfallet.me/)